Pre-auction strategic communication: Model

+Assumption \ref{ass:posterior_support} should be interpreted as a restriction on how the seller treats a bidder after his first-period message, not as a literal restriction that a bidder is physically unable to report certain values at the mechanism stage.
+After observing $m_i$, the seller designs a continuation menu for the values she regards as possible under $F_{m_i}$.
+If a bidder deviated at $t=1$ and his true value lies outside this support, his payoff is the supremum payoff attainable from that menu.

+The specific implementation given by the assumption is not essential.
+Note that Assumption \ref{ass:posterior_support} implicitly defines an extension of the allocation and transfer rules to the full type space $[\underline v,\overline v]$.
+Equivalently, one could assume that after each message profile the seller directly chooses these extended rules.
+The key point is that the first-period message determines the seller's treatment of the bidder in the continuation mechanism, while an out-of-support report at $t=2$ does not become an additional communication channel that induces new beliefs or a new mechanism.

-breaking any ties in favor of the seller.
-I will write $x_i(\cdot\mid m_i,m_{-i})$ to implicitly denote the extension of the allocation rule, defined for bidder $i$ after the seller observes $(m_i,m_{-i})$, to the full type space.
+I will write $x_i(\cdot\mid m_i,m_{-i})$ to implicitly denote the extension of the allocation rule, defined for bidder $i$ after the seller observes $(m_i,m_{-i})$, to the full type space $[\underline v,\overline v]$, where $m_{-i}$ denotes the profile of messages sent by bidders other than $i$.
 This formulation allows for the standard envelope representation of utility across the full type space $[\underline v,\overline v]$.
+Additionally, define

-Additionally, define which is bidder $i$'s expected allocation rule when he sends message $m_i$, averaged over his opponent's message $m_{-i}$ according to $\sigma.$ Define
+which is bidder $i$'s expected allocation rule when he sends message $m_i$, averaged over the other bidders' messages $m_{-i}$ according to $\sigma_{-i}$.
+Define

 to be bidder $i$'s individualized reserve price.
-Finally, let averaged over his opponent's message $m_{-i}$ according to $\sigma.$
+Finally, let

-Assumption \ref{ass:posterior_support} says that the seller cannot be ``surprised" with an off-path message at the mechanism stage.
-Note that this can also be accomplished by assuming that the seller directly chooses the extended allocation rules described above.
-In the next subsection, I will specify a solution concept that controls the seller's beliefs after off-path messages in the communication stage.